GRAMMY-NOMINATED PIANIST / COMPOSER / ARRANGER / MUSIC DIRECTOR / PRODUCER

 - Rhianna VMA performance 2016, Robert Glasper performance African American Museum 2016 Opening Concert ABC TV, SR Big Band Stuttgart-Germany, Luckman Jazz Orchestra

-- Guest Lecturer Julliard NY, Rutgers NJ, Codarts Rotterdam Conservatory, ASCAP, I Create Music, GRAMMY® Camp and masterclasses in US, Guatemala, Taiwan, Mexico, and the Netherlands.
+- Guest Lecturer Julliard NY, Rutgers NJ, Codarts Rotterdam Conservatory, ASCAP, I Create Music, GRAMMY® Camp and masterclasses in US, Guatemala, Taiwan, Mexico, and the Netherlands, Austria.

-John is a former GRAMMY Board Governor and chair of the Foundations Committee.
-Today he continues to serve on the Advocacy Committee.
+John is a GRAMMY Board Governor and chair of the Foundations Committee and serves on the Advocacy Committee.

 Born in Louisiana, the cradle of jazz, Beasley started writing arrangements in junior high school, the first one for the University of North Texas Jazz Band.
 Jimmy Lyons, founder of the Monterey Jazz Festival, heard Beasley’s piece and recommended him for a scholarship at the Stan Kenton summer jazz camp.
 The song was then added to The Stan Kenton Orchestra’s repertoire that year.